polkadot-api/polkadot-api-docs/docs/pages/typed/constants.md

 # Constants

 Constants are the simplest structure that we find inside the `TypedApi`.
 Constants are hard-coded key-value pairs that are embedded in the runtime metadata.
 In PAPI their structure is just a simple function that return its decoded value, with two alternatives.
-As explained in [the previous section](/typed) for `isCompatible`, we have two options to get the value:
+As explained in [the previous section](/typed#getcompatibilitylevel) for `getCompatibility Level`, we have two options to get the value:

 - Promise-based call, without passing the runtime
 - Synchronous return, passing the runtime previously awaited for